christopher0936/Public_Portfolio/README.md

 ### Operating Systems Assignments
 A collection of assignments from a class on Operating Systems, where assignments revolved around creating simulations of various operating system component systems in C.

+### Data Mining Assignments
+Assignments from a course on Data Mining revolving around Machine Learning algorithms.
+Solutions are implemented in Python via Jupyter Notebooks.